cvpriccvnips/5004-java-decorater-pattern/README.md

 ![image](https://user-images.githubusercontent.com/70824612/229972235-1889ad5f-99b9-48d9-a6a5-a342527675ef.png)

 ## Application (When to use it?)
-The Decorator Pattern is used when you want to add or remove functionality to an object without affecting other instances of the same object.
-It is useful in situations where it is impractical to subclass every possible combination of attributes for an object.
+The Decorator Pattern is commonly used in the following scenarios:

+- When you want to add or remove functionality to an object without affecting other instances of the same object, especially when it's impractical to create a subclass for every possible combination of attributes.

+- When you can't extend an object's behavior using inheritance, such as when the object is final and can't be subclassed.
+In this case, you can wrap the object with a decorator to add functionality.

-A common example of the Decorator Pattern is in the creation of graphical user interfaces.
-Many graphical user interface frameworks use decorators to add functionality to basic widgets such as buttons and text boxes.
-By using decorators, the framework can dynamically add functionality to a widget at runtime.
+One popular use of the Decorator Pattern is in graphical user interface frameworks, where decorators are used to add functionality to basic widgets like buttons and text boxes at runtime.

-Another common example of the Decorator Pattern is in the creation of coffee drinks.
-In this example, the base drink (e.g. espresso) is decorated with additional ingredients (e.g. milk, sugar, flavorings) to create a custom drink.
+Another common use of the Decorator Pattern is in coffee shops, where customers can customize their drinks by adding extra ingredients like milk, sugar, and flavorings to a base drink like espresso.

+By using the Decorator Pattern, you can add functionality to objects dynamically and in a flexible way, without having to modify their underlying implementation or create complex inheritance hierarchies.

 ## UML Class Diagram